CodrixWorkspace/KnowledgeBase/articles/spring_boot_validation.md

 }
 ```

-Spring Boot automatically detects the spring-boot-starter-validation dependency and integrates it.
-No additional configuration is required to enable validation.
+Spring Boot automatically detects the `spring-boot-starter-validation` dependency and integrates it.
+No additional configuration is required to enable validation. 🎉

-## Validation for GET Request
+## Implementing Validation for GET Request

+To validate a `GET` request:

-- Add @Validated to the Class or Method
+- Add `@Validated` to the Class or Method.
-- Add validation constraints to the request params.
-Refer to the [API documentation](https://jakarta.ee/specifications/bean-validation/3.0/apidocs/jakarta/validation/constraints/package-summary) to learn about the available constraints
+- Add **validation constraints to the request params**.
+Refer to the [API documentation](https://jakarta.ee/specifications/bean-validation/3.0/apidocs/jakarta/validation/constraints/package-summary) to learn about the available constraints.

+Here's an example:

 ```java
 @RestController